SeqWare/public-workflows/DEWrapperWorkflow/README.md

 If there are changes on the original BitBucket repo they need to be mirrored to the GitHub repo to they are automatically built.

+#### Github Bitbucket Sync

+In order to keep the two of these up-to-date:

+First, checkout from bitbucket:

+    git clone <bitbucket embl repo>

+Second, add github as a remote to your .gitconfig

+    [remote "github"]
+    url = git@github.com:ICGC-TCGA-PanCancer/pcawg_delly_workflow.git
+    fetch = +refs/heads/*:refs/remotes/github/*

+Third, pull from bitbucket and push to Github

+    git pull origin master
+    git push github

 ## Dependencies

 This project uses components from the following projects